Data Analyst vs Data Scientist: Roles, Skills & Pay

 What is the Job of a Data Scientist?

 Data scientists perform a multifaceted role in companies.
 They do more than just evaluate facts to anticipate trends.
-Their job roles include developing data-driven products, building advanced algorithms to address critical issues and utilizing more sophisticated statistical methods than data analysts.
+Their job roles include developing data-driven products, building advanced algorithms to address critical issues and utilising more sophisticated statistical methods than data analysts.
 A data scientist is also responsible to manage and supervise the framework of databases and information storage to ensure easy access and strong security.

 The key responsibilities of a data scientist include: